wp-plugins/dandyid-services/readme.txt

    - Click on **Save Changes**.

 6. Your DandyID online identities should appear as a list of clickable links your sidebar.

+== Frequently Asked Questions ==

+= How often does the plugin retrieve my list of DandyID services ? =

+The plugin retrieves your DandyID services only once per day.
+This is for performance reasons, and helps pages load much faster.

+= If I update my services on DandyID, does the plugin wait until the next day to retrieve them ?

+Yes.
+But, you can force a refresh, by going to *Settings->DandyID Services* in WordPress admin, and pressing the *Save* button.

 == Screenshots ==